-The Third Annual Donna Murphy Award will be presented to Jordan Brock of Harlan High School during the 2017 Mr. and Miss Kentucky Basketball Awards Ceremony on March 14th in the Bluegrass Ballroom of the Lexington Center in Lexington, KY starting at 6 PM.
+The Fourth Annual Donna L.J.
+Murphy Award will be presented to Ciaja Harbison of Louisville Male High School during the 2018 Mr. and Miss Kentucky Basketball Awards Ceremony on March 13th in the Bluegrass Ballroom of the Lexington Center in Lexington, KY starting at 6 PM.

-Nominations were submitted from across the state for this prestigious award which honors a standout female senior basketball player who exemplifies the meaning of being a great student athlete.
-“All of the nominees were very admirable, but with what Jordan has been able to accomplish, she definitely deserves to be recognized,” said Donna Murphy.
+Twenty-two nominations were submitted from across the state for this prestigious award which honors a standout female senior basketball player who exemplifies the meaning of being a great student athlete.
+“There were some outstanding nominees and this was not an easy decision,” said Donna Murphy.

 Donna L.J.
 Murphy played basketball at Newport High School from 1972-76 and went on to become an All-American.
 During her senior year she was named Kentucky’s first Miss Basketball in 1976, averaging 35 points and 20 rebounds.
 She was awarded the Ted Sanford Award for being named the MVP of the 1975 Kentucky state tournament after she scored 67 points and grabbed 50 rebounds in two games.
 More than a great high school basketball player, Murphy was also the State AA high jump champion in 1974 and named All-region in volleyball before graduating fifth in her class.
 As a highly recruited student-athlete, she chose to attend Morehead State University and graduated magna cum laude twice, with a BA in Communications/ Journalism with Teacher Certification, and a MHE in Counseling.